mlazarz/IDCE-30274_Lab-1_geoprocessing-arcgis/README.md

 # LAB 1: GEOPROCESSING IN ARCGIS

 This repo contains two scripts, file_flooding.py and lakes_myClip.py, and an image of the output of lakes_myClip.py.
-Both scripts use geoprocessing tools in the ArcGIS environment to create and save outputs to a local drive.
+Both scripts use geoprocessing tools in the ArcGIS environment to create and save outputs to a Results folder on the local drive.

 ## Input shapefiles